 Here’s a great video about this history of Spyderco.

 With most of the brands above, you can go to a good outdoor store and buy a knife off the shelf.
 Personally, that’s more my style.

 Information for the outdoorsman

 Are you a hunter yourself, or are you looking for a gift for the hunter in your life?
 I’ve reviewed a ton of products for the avid outdoorsman on The Kitchen Professor.
 If you fish, you might want to see my review of the best electric knife for cleaning fish.
 I’ve also reviewed the best electric sharpener for fillet knives!

-Hunters might appreciate this post on the best coffee Thermos for hunting, which will keep your drinks warm on those cold, early mornings.
+Hunters might appreciate the post on the best coffee Thermos for hunting, which will keep your drinks warm on those cold, early mornings.
 Then, find out which vacuum sealer is best for storing your fish and game!